2030 FIFA World Cup: Host selection

 FIFA launched the bidding process in 2022.
-Because of the rule preventing countries belonging to confederations that hosted the two preceding tournaments to host the next one, members of AFC and CONCACAF could not bid to host the 2030 FIFA World Cup, as the hosts of the World Cup in 2022 (Qatar) and 2026 (USA, Canada, and Mexico).
+Because of the rule preventing countries belonging to confederations that hosted the two preceding tournaments to host the next, members of AFC and CONCACAF could not bid to host the 2030 FIFA World Cup–AFC as hosts of the World Cup in 2022 (Qatar), and CONCACAF as hosts in 2026 (United States, Canada, and Mexico).

+During a friendly match between Portugal and Spain on 7 October 2020, the FPF and RFEF announced their intentions to produce a joint bid for the tournament.
+Almost two years later, on 5 October 2022, the federations held a joint press conference alongside the Ukrainian Association of Football president Andriy Pavelko.
+On 29 November, The Guardian reported the Ukrainian part of the bid was likely dead due to Pavelko's arrest on suspicion of embezzlement.

+The Royal Moroccan Football Federation–failing to secure hosting rights in 1994, 1998, 2006, 2010 and 2026–bid for the sixth time.
+On 14 March 2023, King Mohammed VI announced that Morocco would join the Portuguese–Spanish bid.

-On 11 December 2024, FIFA confirmed that the 2030 World Cup will be jointly hosted by Morocco, Portugal, and Spain.
-This announcement was made alongside the decision to award the 2034 tournament to Saudi Arabia during an Extraordinary FIFA Congress meeting.
+On 11 December 2024, FIFA confirmed the 2030 World Cup would be jointly hosted by Morocco, Portugal, and Spain.
+During an extraordinary FIFA Congress meeting, this announcement was made alongside the decision to award the 2034 tournament to Saudi Arabia.